afshinator/OdinRailsStudyGroup/week1-pointsToPoinder.md

 ### Ruby on Rails Points to Ponder

+#### Week 1 Notes

+See Odin Project >> Web Development 101 >> Web Devevelopment Frameworks >> 2: Ruby on Rails Basics : [Ruby on Rails 101](http://www.theodinproject.com/courses/web-development-101/lessons/ruby-on-rails-basics), halfway down the page.

-#### You'll learn this stuff in detail while going through the curriculum; let's do a once-over...
+##### You'll learn this stuff in detail while going through the curriculum; let's do a once-over now so you're ahead of the game

 -[Week 1 Script](https://github.com/afshinator/OdinRailsStudyGroup/blob/master/week1-script.md)